AzDarGee/AshDarji/HUG.md

 ## Feedback

-I appreciate timely and relevant feedback.
-I appreciate people who take the time to formulate it in a way that is actionable and understandable.
+I respond to and recieve feedback well.
+I appreciate it if you take the time to formulate your feedback and make it so that the team can understand.
+Easily digestable feedback.

-I appreciate feedback that is anchored in being the best and doing the best.

-Feel free to PR here to:

-a) let me know something I've got wrong
-b) let me know something else that is overwhelmingly me that I've missed!

 ## Things That *Really* Bug Me